-5.3 Sampling Procedures and Handling
+5.2 Sampling Procedures and Handling

 Test panels will be used in this project.
 These will be prelabeled by marking their identification (ID) number with permanent marker on the untreated side of the test panels.
-The number of test panels processed during the testing depends on the experimental design, which in turn, depends on any technology provider's claim(s) about performance characteristics and the respective confidence levels given in the responses to the RFT.
-If the liquid coatings providers request no specific performance characteristics for verification, the default experimental design will then be used.
+The number of test panels processed during the testing depends on the experimental design, which in turn, depends on any equipment provider's claim(s) about performance characteristics and the respective confidence levels given in the responses to the RFT.
+If the UV-curable coating provider requests no specific performance characteristics for verification, the default experimental design will then be used.
 The default experimental design uses 40 panels for the test (8 panels per rack, 1 rack per run, and 5 runs per test).

-A factory operations technician and laboratory analysts will process the test panels according to a preplanned sequence of stages, which includes those identified in Table 12.
+A factory operations technician and laboratory analysts will process the test panels according to a preplanned sequence of stages identified in the product-specific TQAPP, which includes those identified in Table 12.